kilicomu/bocs_array/README.md

 4. With the Arduino Uno attached to a USB port on your computer, run the `platformio run --target upload` command to upload the `bocs_array` program to the Arduino

 ## Contact
-Please report any issues / suggestions to Pete Edwards <pete.edwards@york.ac.uk> in the first instance, as well as opening a repository issue.
+Please report any issues / suggestions to [Pete Edwards](mailto:pete.edwards@york.ac.uk) in the first instance, as well as opening a repository issue.